Federico-Alessi/web_app/README.md

 Clicking on the user's id displays a pop-up containing some informations about the user, including a hidden password that can be displayed by clicking on '***'.

-Each user is selectable individually and a check box in the table header allows to select/uselect all the users. for selected users
+Each user is selectable individually and a check box in the table header allows to select/uselect all the users via the `handleSelectAll()` call; for selected users two actions are available: set admin and delete, handlet respectively by `handleAdmin()` and `handleDelete()`.

+## User
+The User component is used to display a given user's username, email and password.
+The id is used to display the account's creation date.